evan-erdos/evan-erdos.github.io/resume.md

 ### Objective ###
-- Seeking a position as a Teaching Assistant for the 2016 NHSGA Program.
+- Seeking a position as a Teaching Assistant for the 2016 NHSGA Program

 ---